billyyoung/blog/content/posts/csr.md

 * I'm no longer generating a lot of UR points from regular spend (I'm using other cards for most categories I used to use the CSR for)

-* I think a new big sign-up bonus offer for the CSP/CSR may be coming (80,000+ points?), and I'll be eligible for this since I'm past the [48-month rule](https://www.uponarriving.com/2021/03/18/chase-sapphire-48-month-rule-explained-2021/#:~:text=What%20is%20the%20Chase%20Sapphire%2048%20month%20rule%3F,into%20detail%20about%20the%20Sapphire%2048%20month%20rule.).
+* I think a new big sign-up bonus offer for the CSP/CSR may be coming (80,000+ points?), and I'll be eligible for this since I'm past the <a target="_blank" href="https://www.uponarriving.com/2021/03/18/chase-sapphire-48-month-rule-explained-2021/#:~:text=What%20is%20the%20Chase%20Sapphire%2048%20month%20rule%3F,into%20detail%20about%20the%20Sapphire%2048%20month%20rule.">48-month rule</a>.
 So I'll be reapplying for one again anyway, if the sign-up bonus is worthwhile

 ### Number-crunching
 #### Effective Annual Fee